david-grs/cppcourse/project01/README.md

 This first project consists of developing a simple 2D snake game with [libcinder](http://libcinder.org/)!

 There is no particular requirement, the idea is to have fun while practicing your C++ on a real project.
-The only important guideline is to keep things as simple as possible &mdash; elegance comes with simplicity, and performance also, most of the time.
+The only important guideline is to keep things as simple as possible &mdash; elegance comes with simplicity, and performance too, most of the time.
 Snake is a simple game, so should be your code.

 Building libcinder
 ------------------

   1. Install the dependencies needed for libcinder &mdash; from [Ubuntu Notes on libcinder.org](https://www.libcinder.org/docs/guides/linux-notes/ubuntu.html):

 ```
 sudo apt-get install libxcursor-dev \